davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores cumulative precipitation by year - mean +/- 1 SD by day of year
 * OpenMeteoEDA_202306_v006 explores cumulative precipitation for three cities by year - mean +/- 1 SD by day of year
 * OpenMeteoEDA_202306_v006 explores cumulative precipitation for all cities by year - mean +/- 1 SD by day of year
+* OpenMeteoEDA_202306_v006 explores cumulative precipitation for all cities by year - mean, max, min by day of year